 Hooking Salmon Effectively

 There's been loads of content written on this important salmon fishing topic and from what I've personally witnessed 'most' of the normal hooking techniques will work some of the time.
 As a professional ghillie a 'some of the time' success rate is not high enough so in the next few paragraphs I'll give you an insight into what personally works for me well over 90% of the time.

 Working Hard For The Salmon Take

-On most salmon rivers in the Northern Hemisphere every salmon fisher usually has to work to a degree for the chance of sub-surface co-operation as salmon tend not to shoal up like mackerel on a 'feeding frenzy' suicide mission.
+On most salmon rivers in the Northern Hemisphere every salmon fisher usually has to work smart for the chance of sub-surface co-operation as salmon tend not to usually shoal up like eager mackerel on some sort of 'feeding frenzied' suicide mission.
 With this in mind coupled with deploying essential consistent well spaced riverbank fly swing spacing movement & the general tactical skill required in placing your fly in front of a salmon that's willing to cooperate it is very important that you can convert these salmon fly investigations into salmon captures and not leave them as wasted hooking opportunities.

 Don't React To A Salmon Immediately

 The absolute key here is to allow that salmon sufficient time to turn on the fly and never to react immediately you feel the first tap from the salmon's initial contact.
 If you're a trout fisher you'll be pre-programmed to immediately tighten and each year in Scotland thousands of salmon hooking opportunities are squandered by anglers who lack the knowledge or composure and react too quickly.
 If you're new to salmon fishing and doubt your own reactive instincts repeat the mantra 'do nothing' in your head over and over again while salmon fishing to re-align your pre-programmed trout hooking habit.
-If you do this though it may well have a negative impact of your fishing success the next time you go trout fishing!
+If you do this effectively though it may well have a negative impact on your fishing success the next time you go trout fishing!

 Letting The Salmon Turn On The Fly